• Skip to primary navigation

 Equipment

 Obviously a microwave!
-I’m not going to give you any Amazon links for this because different people have different needs.
 I have a Kenwood 900-watt microwave and it does the job for what I need.

 You will also need a microwave-safe bowl.
 I always use Pyrex bowls in the microwave because they are made with toughened glass and are less likely to shatter.

-You can store your lemon curd in the refrigerator in any old jam jar that you might have lying around.
+You can store your lemon curd in the refrigerator in any old jam jar you might have lying around.
 If you want to be fancy you might like to invest in some mason jars.
+However, here's my tip for getting jam jars cheaply.
+You can buy jars of the cheapest supermarket jam you can find and throw away the jam.
+The price will still be less than buying jam jars on their own!

-I also used a silicone balloon whisk, for stirring the lemon curd after each cooking interval, and a measuring jug so I could measure the lemon juice.
+I also used a silicone balloon whisk, for stirring the lemon curd after each cooking interval, and a measuring jug to measure the lemon juice.

 Ingredients